 1 – Ride a cable car

 San Francisco’s cable cars are unique.
 Ok, they are definitely a tourist thing, but hey, it’s not a cheesy thing to do.
 Did you know that the system is manually operated and it is the world’s last one of this kind?
 There used to be 23 lines, but only three have remained.
-All three are worth a ride, however if I’d have to choose one, I’d take Powell/Hyde starting near Fisherman’s Wharf which is passing Russian Hill Park and Lombard Street.
+All three are worth a ride, however, if I’d have to choose one, I’d take Powell/Hyde starting near Fisherman’s Wharf which is passing Russian Hill Park and Lombard Street.
 Don’t miss to watch the turntable.
 The cable car has to be turned around manually at the end of the line.
-It’s a bit of a ceremony, since all the tourists watch the operator rotating the car.
+It’s a bit of a ceremony since all the tourists watch the operator rotating the car.

 2 – Visit Alcatraz

 Have you watched „The Rock“ with Sean Connery or „Escape from Alcatraz“ with Clint Eastwood?
 They’re probably the most famous Alcatraz movies everyone knows.
-I’ve loved these and I loved the documentaries about the Anglin brothers who escaped from Alcatraz in 1962 together with Frank Lee Morris and still there are rumors, that they have survived and live on a ranch in Brasil.
+I’ve loved these and I loved the documentaries about the Anglin brothers who escaped from Alcatraz in 1962 together with Frank Lee Morris and still, there are rumors, that they have survived and still live on a ranch in Brasil.
 Alcatraz used to be the most escape-proofed jail in the world with very famous inmates including Al Capone.
-Visiting Alcatraz is one of the top rated things to do in San Francisco.
+Visiting Alcatraz is one of the top-rated things to do in San Francisco.
 Book your tour in advance to make sure to get a ticket.
 You will find plenty of tour providers online with different packages.
 I took the 2.5 hours early bird tour with the audio guide included.
-You should absolutely take the audio guide, because the stories they tell you are super interesting.
+You should absolutely take the audio guide because the stories they tell you are super interesting.
 Recently I’ve read a post from a local saying that Alcatraz is really for tourists only and no resident from San Francisco has actually ever visited the rock.
 Fair point.
 I still think you should do it.

 3 – Drive over Golden Gate Bridge

 You can only get this particular feeling when you actually drive over the Golden Gate Bridge.
 By now you should know that I am a bridge enthusiast and I already covered the Golden Gate Bridge several times here on my blog.
-When I arrived in San Francisco by rental car, I drover over the bridge to Marin Headlands before I returned the car.
+When I arrived in San Francisco by rental car, I drove over the bridge to Marin Headlands before I returned the car.
 If you’ve got a rental car, do that, too.
-The toll is around 8 $ and most rental car companies will charge it to you afterwards.
+The toll is around 8 $ and most rental car companies will charge it to you afterward.
 If not, you’ve got the option to walk over it.
 Whatever option you have, don’t miss it.
 It was definitely one of my favorite things to do in San Francisco.

 4 – Drive a GoCar

 GoCar is a GPS guided storytelling car with a capacity of two people.
 You can choose different tours from one hour to the whole day depending on how much you want to see choosing this way of sightseeing.
-I think it is a great invention: you don’t have to walk, can stop whenever you want and get your information on the different sights without reading a guide book.
+I think it is a great invention: you don’t have to walk, can stop whenever you want and get your information on the different sights without reading a guidebook.
 That’s awesome, isn’t it?
 Prices start from 59 $ for one hour up to 225 $ for the whole day.
 There’s also an Alcatraz with a boat trip to the island, the audio guide for Alcatraz and a two hour afternoon tour with the GoCar.
 Imagine driving down Lombard Street or passing the Golden Gate Bridge with this funny vehicle…

 5 – Castro theatre